 It is the responsibility of an anaphylactic/potentially anaphylactic student's parents to inform the school health personnel of their student's allergy.
 Anaphylactic students who have been cleared by their physician to carry their own auto-injector (EpiPen) may do so.
 The physician will need to provide the school with an Action Plan to support the self-carry instructions.
 More information can be found in the Academies Standard School Policies Guide, linked here.

-FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT ("FERPA") NOTIFICATION
+FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT ("FERPA") NOTIFICATION guardian) and eligible students (students aged 18 years or older or attending an institution of postsecondary education).

 Required annual notification to parents/guardians and eligible students regarding student records